About Chippewa Falls

 Downtown & Local Scene

 Downtown Chippewa Falls has a true main street feel, with local shops, restaurants, and a level of walkability that's hard to find in newer suburban communities.
 The Leinie Lodge draws locals year-round.
 The Irvine Park Christmas Village brings visitors from across the region every winter.
-It's a small city with a strong identity, and that matters to a lot of people who choose it.
+It's one of the clearest signs of the city's strong local identity.

 Pace of Life